readxl::read_excel()

 Some explanation about the weird cases in the first two rows:

-• If a column falls in your data rectangle, but you do not want an associated variable in the output, specify the column type "skip".
-Internally, these cells may be visited in order to learn their location, but they are not loaded and their data is never read.
+.
+Internally, these cells may be visited in order to learn their location, but they are not loaded and their data is never read. - You cannot request that a column be included but filled with

-• You cannot request that a column be included but filled with NAs.
+s.
 Such a column can arise naturally, if all the cells are empty, or you can skip a column (see previous point).

 Example of skipping and guessing: